agraef/pd-lua/tutorial/pd-lua-intro.md

 ## Live coding

 I've been telling you all along that in order to make Pd-Lua pick up changes you made to your .pd_lua files, you have to relaunch Pd and reload your patches.
-Well, this isn't actually true, but I've kept this topic for the final section of this guide, because it is somewhat advanced, and there are several different methods available which differ in capabilities and ease of use.
+Well, as you probably guessed by now, this isn't actually true.
 So in this section we are going to cover Pd-Lua's *live coding* features, which let you modify your sources and have Pd-Lua reload them on the fly, without ever exiting the Pd environment.
 This rapid incremental style of development is one of the hallmark features of dynamic interactive programming environments like Pd and Lua.
 Musicians also like to employ it to modify their programs live on stage, which is where the term "live coding" comes from.

+I've kept this topic for the final section of this guide, because it is somewhat advanced, and there are several different (traditional and new) methods available which differ in capabilities and ease of use.
+However, in modern Pd-Lua versions there *is* one preferred method which rules them all, so if you want to cut to the chase as quickly as possible, then feel free to just skip ahead to the [pdx.lua](#pdx.lua) section now.

-First, we need to describe the predefined Pd-Lua object classes `pdlua` and `pdluax`, so that you know the "traditional" live-coding instruments that Pd-Lua had on offer for a long time.
+If you're still here, then you probably want to learn about the other methods, too.
+So in the following we first describe the predefined Pd-Lua object classes `pdlua` and `pdluax`, so that you know the "traditional" live-coding instruments that Pd-Lua had on offer for a long time.
 We also discuss how to add a `reload` message to your existing object definitions.
-This is quite easy to do by directly employing Pd-Lua's `dofile` method, which is also what both `pdlua` and `pdluax` use internally.
-These methods all work with pretty much any Pd-Lua version out there, but may require some fiddling which can be both time-consuming and error-prone.
+This is quite easy to do by directly employing Pd-Lua's `dofile` function, which is also what both `pdlua` and `pdluax` use internally.

+These methods all work with pretty much any Pd-Lua version out there, but require a little bit of setup which can get time-consuming and error-prone if you're dealing with large patches involving a lot of different Lua objects.

-That's why Pd-Lua nowadays includes an extension module called *pdx.lua* which works in a similar fashion, but automatizes the entire process, and is therefore much easier to use.
-This is also the method we recommend for all modern Pd-Lua versions.
-We describe it last so that you can also gather a good understanding of Pd-Lua's traditional live coding methods, which are still included in Pd-Lua for backward compatibility, and are still being used in some scripts.
-But if you want something that just works with minimal effort in modern Pd-Lua then feel free to skip ahead to the [pdx.lua](#pdx.lua) section now.
+That's why Pd-Lua nowadays includes an extension module called *pdx.lua* that "just works" out of the box and automatizes everything, so that you only have to put a simple `reload` message in your main patch and be done with it.
+This is also the method we recommend, to novices and expert users alike.
+We describe it last so that you can also gather a good understanding of Pd-Lua's traditional live coding methods, and learn to appreciate them.
+These are still used in many older scripts, and Pd-Lua will continue to support them for backward compatibility.

 ### pdlua